Three Outdoor Wedding Themes We Love

 backyard wedding

 Sitting high above Provo, Utah, the house offered spectacular views of both the city and the mountainside.
 Next, the guest count.
 The couple didn't want a huge wedding, but they also didn’t want a micro wedding.
-COVID-19 restrictions meant they’d need to be creative.
 The solution?
 A small number of close friends and family arrived early in the evening for the ceremony.
 Afterward, larger groups arrived in two sets for an open-house style reception.
 Guests were given an allotted time to arrive and depart based on their last names.
 Finally, the fun stuff.
 The focal point of the day was the circular ceremony arch festooned in flowers and pampas grass.

 backyard wedding ceremony